Favorite Chocolate-Bourbon Pecan Tart

 - 1/4 cup hot caramel ice cream topping

 - Preheat oven to 375°.
 On a lightly floured surface, roll dough to a 12-in. circle.
 Press onto bottom and up sides of an ungreased 11-in. tart pan with removable bottom.
 Sprinkle with chocolate chips.

 - Beat eggs, corn syrup, sugar, butter, bourbon and salt.
 Stir in pecans.
 Pour over chocolate chips.
 Bake until center is just set and crust is golden brown, 30-35 minutes.

 - Cool on a wire rack.
 Cut into slices.
 Serve with caramel topping.

 Pastry for single-crust pie (9 inches): Combine 1-1/4 cups all-purpose flour and 1/4 tsp. salt; cut in 1/2 cup cold butter until crumbly.
 Gradually add 3-5 Tbsp. ice water, tossing with a fork until dough holds together when pressed.
-Wrap in plastic and refrigerate 1 hour.
+Cover and refrigerate 1 hour.
 Editor's Note: To toast nuts, bake in a shallow pan in a 350° oven for 5-10 minutes or cook in a skillet over low heat until lightly browned, stirring occasionally.